-Your peers at HE levels also consist of art, dance, acting, photography and graphics studying at both Foundation Degree in and BA Hons level, which allows you to work in an interdisciplinary manner and collaborate if you choose.
+Your peers at HE level also consist of art, dance, acting, photography and graphics and media makeup studying at both Foundation Degree in and BA Hons level, which allows you to work in an interdisciplinary manner and collaborate if you choose.
 As part of your experience, you have the opportunity to get involved in other aspects of the department, and because of this, we hope that we are able to provide a creative environment for you to thrive in.